Menu

 And back in Grandma’s days, this was how potato soup was made – plain and unfussy.
 You wouldn’t have found loaded potato soup with lots of bacon, sour cream, and cheese on Grandma’s table.
 (Not that there is anything wrong with that kind of soup – I never did meet a potato soup I didn’t like!)

 This recipe is a bit thinner in consistency than the typical potato soup, thickened only by the milk and starch from the potatoes (making it naturally gluten-free.)
 Despite its simplicity, however, this soup is packed with flavor.
-If you love the taste of butter, onions, and potatoes, you’ll love it.
+If you love the taste of butter, onions, and potatoes, you’ll love this soup.
 Of course, you can always add in some shredded cheese or crumbled bacon for even more flavor, but the basic recipe with a generous sprinkle of ground black pepper is how I prefer it.

-Old-Fashioned Potato Soup Recipe
+Simple Old-Fashioned Potato Soup

-Ingredients for Simple Potato Soup:
+Ingredients you’ll need for this Simple Potato Soup Recipe:

 You only need a few basic ingredients: